Passive Checks are designed to allow in-bound data from your applications or from or other Monitoring tools.

 The items within 'Basic' are the most commonly used fields for Service Check configuration:

-- Host templates: Covered in Section, a Host template can contain one or more Service Checks from any Service Group.
+Covered in Section, a Host Templates can contain one or more Service Checks from any Service Group.
 While a Service Check can only ever belong to one Service Group, it can belong to as many Host templates as you desire.

-The items within 'Advanced' are the less used, more 'advanced' Service Check options:
+The 'Advanced' tab provides with more Service Check options:

-- Globally applied hashtags: If the Service Check has been added to a Hashtag via the 'Settings > Hashtags' section instead of the selection box above, then the Hashtags will be listed here.
-To remove the Service Check from the Hashtag listed here, you should edit the Hashtag within 'Settings > Hashtags'.
+If the Service Check has been added to a Hashtag via the 'Configuration > Hashtags' section instead of the selection box above, then the Hashtags will be listed here.
+To remove the Service Check from the Hashtag listed here, you should edit the Hashtag within 'Configuration > Hashtags'.

-- Dependencies: Dependencies allow you to set a parent/child relationship for the Service Check, i.e. for this SNMP polling check, we may choose to have a parent Service Check of 'TCP Port 161'.
+Dependencies allow you to set a parent/child relationship for the Service Check, i.e. for this SNMP polling check, we may choose to have a parent Service Check of 'TCP Port 161'.
 This means that if the Service Check 'TCP Port 161' changes to a CRITICAL state (i.e. SNMP is down), then this Service Check and all other Service Checks that are a child of the aforementioned Service Check will change to an UNKNOWN state and will not resume their normal running until after the parent Service Check returns to an 'OK' state.
-This not only reduces the work load of the Opsview Monitor server but also reduces alerts; Opsview Monitor will only alert for the 'TCP Port 161' failure and not for all of its dependent children.

 Service OK: 10%